Jordan Valley Dermatology Center

 Acne affects your skin’s appearance and can make it hard for you to confidently show your face in public.
-At Jordan Valley Dermatology Center in West Jordan, Utah, dermatologist Douglass Forsha, MD, and his team treat both active acne and lasting acne scars so you can feel confident again.
+At Jordan Valley Dermatology Center in South Jordan, Utah, dermatologist Douglass Forsha, MD, and his team treat both active acne and lasting acne scars so you can feel confident again.
 To learn more about available acne treatments and services, call the office or book an appointment online today.

 As the most common skin condition in the United States, acne has probably affected your skin at least once in your lifetime.
 The condition causes two main types of blemishes to appear on your skin’s surface, often on your face, chest, or back: